Faculty Steering Committee

 Maria Oden, Ph.D.

-Maria Oden is Professor in the Practice in the Department of Bioengineering and Director of the Oshman Engineering Design Kitchen.
+Maria Oden is Professor in the Practice in the Department of Bioengineering, Director of the Oshman Engineering Design Kitchen and Co-Director of the Rice 360 Institute for Global Health.
 She coordinates the technical design efforts of undergraduates participating in the Beyond Traditional Borders initiative and Global Health Technologies minor.
 She has developed and taught a two-semester Bioengineering Capstone Design course sequence, mentoring close to 1000 students and more than 200 design teams.
 Her student teams have filed for more than 10 patents on their inventions.
 Professor Oden’s prior research and teaching experiences were in the area of orthopedic biomechanics and computational modeling as a senior research associate at Beth Israel Deaconess Medical Center, an instructor at Harvard Medical School, and a faculty member at the UT Health Science Center at Houston.
 She earned a B.S. and Ph.D. from Tulane University.

 Doug Schuler, Ph.D.